Lawmakers want US to rely less on China for medical supplies

 Lawmakers say while it may be cheaper to produce generic drugs in China or India, the potential security risk especially during a pandemic is too high to bear.
 And medical experts say changing that would only take a few months.

-“There is a safety issue when you don’t have a diversified supply chain,” said Mike Alkire, the president of healthcare company Premier Inc.
+“There is a safety issue when you don’t have a diversified supply chain,” Mike Alkire, the president of healthcare company Premier Inc., said.

-Alkire says there are enough American manufacturers to make generic drugs that could treat the virus’ symptoms.
+Alkire said there are enough American manufacturers to make generic drugs that could treat the virus’ symptoms.

-“That would certainly be, I’d say comparative in pricing to what southeast Asia’s offering,” he said.
+“That would certainly be, I’d say comparative in pricing to what southeast Asia’s offering,” Alkire said.

 Some lawmakers say funding to manufacture drugs and PPE domestically should be in the next relief package.